mhjwass/PMMP-Gertrude/README.md

  * A more organised way to store configs
  * A way to enable or disable commands in the YML file of the software
  * An easier way to create Entities using the `createBaseNBT` function
+ * The removal of non-crucial features like OP command, say command, etc...
+(Bear in mind you can still use all the op functions like `setOp` and the op.txt to set/remove a player as an Operator.
+Only the commands were removed to eliminate congestion and for potential security breaches)